bernardkkt/netwithquic/README.md

    where `$PORT` refers to the selected port number above, and `$PWD` refers to the folder path that contains `config.json`.

 ### For client
+0. Synchronise the system time with an NTP server.
 1. Create a file named `config.json` in a folder.
 2. Visit to [this page](https://bernardkkt.github.io/netwithquic/) to generate the content for `config.json`.
     1. Choose **client** for **Generate configuration for**.